thinkmassive/structor/README.md

 * CentOS 7
 * Ubuntu 14.04

-We'd like to get CentOS 7 and SUSE support as well.
+We would like to get SUSE support as well.

 The currently supported projects:
 * Ambari